Last Updated on February 26, 2022 by Maggie McKneely

 The site today includes the sculpture (obviously), but also several museums, an educational film, and the sculptor’s original studio.
 Admission is on the pricier side at $30 per car (and that doesn’t include the separate bus ride to the base of the mountain), but if you watch the film and tour the sculptor’s studio, the visit is well worth it.
 For all prices and hours, go here.

 Just a few miles up the road South Dakota’s much more famous mountain carving: Mt.
 Rushmore.
-No Midwest road trip itinerary would be complete without a stop to see America’s granite presidents!
+No Midwest road trip itinerary, or USA bucket list, would be complete without a stop to see America’s granite presidents!

 A visit here doesn’t take too long, but don’t miss out on the museum or visitor’s center.
 The ingeniousness it took to complete this sculpture in just 15 years with no human casualties is fascinating to learn about.
 Mt.
 Rushmore is the exact opposite of an obscure, unusual place to visit, but I absolutely loved it.
 It’s patriotic, and a testament to what human ingenuity and hard work can achieve.

 We visited Mt.
 Rushmore on a Monday in March, so it wasn’t too crowded.
 But this is one of the most visited national park sites in the country and has a triple-decker parking garage with several ticket lines that are evidence of huge crowds in the summer.
 So if you can avoid it during peak times and months, you’ll probably be glad you did.
 For hours and admissions information, click here.